COVID-19: Housing response

 Eviction prevention efforts are underway at the Office of Housing Stability.
-We want to prevent as many evictions and displacements as possible in Boston’s at-risk homeowners.
+We want to prevent as many evictions and displacements as possible for Boston’s at-risk renters.

 Our office works to prevent displacement.
 It's our mission to promote housing preservation and stabilization.
 In that way, the Office of Housing Stability is one of the first of its kind in the nation.

 Due to the current public health emergency, we are not able to accept walk-ins for counseling.
 We are responding to requests for help that are emailed to email@example.com.
 You can also call 617-635-4200.